Is Sexual Harassment Sexual Abuse?

 People use “sexual harassment” and “sexual abuse” interchangeably to describe non-consensual sexual activities.
 While both terms are forms of sexual violence, they constitute separate sex crimes in many jurisdictions.

-Several sexual harassment cases typically occur at the workplace.
+Several sexual harassment cases typically occur in the workplace.
 However, like many other types of sexual violence, it is not restricted to a work environment.
-It can also occur in the home, school, or other public places.
+It can also happen at home, school, or other places.

 men talking behind woman